 When you call Burton, our plumbers will work with you to find every leak in the line, repair the faulty sections quickly, and restore your full flow as soon as possible.
 And while this low pressure cause is an annoying one, it’s likely a simple one to fix.

-2. Your shutoff valve is doing its job
+2. Your water shut off valve is doing its job

 The second reason you may be experiencing low water pressure is that your main water shutoff valve may be partially closed.
 We typically see this happen after you’ve had work performed on your plumbing, and had the valve closed for a period of time.
 If it’s not fully restored to the open position, the water entering your home may be partially interrupted.
 Reopening this valve should restore full pressure— no Burton call needed.